kleinmann-orm/kleinmann-orm/docs/manager.rst

 Manager
 =======

-A Manager is the interface through which database query operations are provided to tortoise models.
+A Manager is the interface through which database query operations are provided to kleinmann models.

-There is one default Manager for every tortoise model.
+There is one default Manager for every kleinmann model.

 Usage
 =====